-Ms. Joanna R. Williamson, CPA, is the Executive Vice President and Chief Financial Officer of both the Company and the Bank.
+Joanna R. Williamson, CPA, is the Executive Vice President and Chief Financial Officer of both the Company and the Bank.
 Ms. Williamson joined the Bank in August 2015 as Vice President and Controller.
 In January 2018, she was appointed Treasurer of the Company and later assumed the role of Senior Vice President and Chief Financial Officer of the Bank.
 In January 2023, she was promoted to Executive Vice President of the Bank.
-As of January 2024, she holds the position of Executive Vice President and Chief Financial Officer of the Bank.
+As of January 2024, she holds the position of Executive Vice President and Chief Financial Officer of the Company and has been reappointed as Executive Vice President and Chief Financial Officer of the Bank.
 Prior to joining the Bank, Ms. Williamson held managerial positions at Fannie Mae and Dixon Hughes Goodman LLP.
 She also worked as a Senior Auditor with Ernst & Young.
 Ms. Williamson is a licensed Certified Public Accountant ("CPA") and holds an M.S. and a B.S. in Accounting, magna cum laude, from Virginia Tech.